liborty/rstats/README.md

 * Vector additions, subtractions, products and other relationships and measures.
 * Pearson's, Spearman's and Kendall's correlations.

 This trait is unchecked (for speed), so some caution with data is advisable.

+### MutVectors

+Mutable vector operations that take one generic argument.
+A few of the essential `Vecg` methods are reimplemented here to mutate `self` (only `&[f64]`) in-place.
+This is for efficiency and convenience.
+For example, in vector iterative methods.
+Clearly, they can only be applied to a mutable variable.
+Beware that they work by side-effect and do not return anything, so they can not be chained.

 ### Vecu8